adgellida/data-protection-list/README.md

 privacy.trackingprotection.socialtracking.enabled = true

-report (reporter / reporting) = false for all items + delete addresses
+report (reporter/reporting) = false for all items + delete addresses

 safebrowsing = false for all items + clear addresses and identifiers